PatrickMassot/verbose-lean4/basic-configuration.md

 Notice how the definition of `AnalysisStuff` and the configuration line mix previously defined lists with individual declaration names.

-If you define many lists in many differents files then you could enjoy using the `#unfoldable_defs_lists` command to list all your lists and their content.
+If you define many lists in many different files then you could enjoy using the `#unfoldable_defs_lists` command to list all your lists and their content.

 This mechanism is used by the following configuration options.
 For each one we indicate the configuration command, the command that creates a list, and the function that prints existing lists.
 What those declarations lists are good for will be described in the next sections.